0 Items in Your Cart

 The sportswriter's primary job is to report the outcomes of the sports events that occurred that day.
 Since one newspaper can't employ enough reporters to cover, in person, every single high school, college, and professional sports event that happens on any given day, let alone sports events happening in other cities and countries, sportswriters use the wire news services to get the details.
 The entire body of statistics for tennis matches, hockey games, and track-and-field events, for example, can be digitally available so that sportswriters can include the general story and the vital statistics in as condensed or lengthy a form as space allows.
 Major national and international wire services include Reuters, Associated Press, United Press International, Agence France-Presse, and ITAR-TASS.

 Depending on the edition of the newspaper or magazine, the sportswriter might report events that happened anywhere from the day before to events that took place within that week or month.
 For example, a sportswriter who writes for a magazine such as Sports Illustrated probably won't write articles with the same degree of detail per game.
-Instead, he or she writes articles, commonly called features, that explore an entire season for a team or an athlete.
+Instead, they write articles, commonly called features, that explore an entire season for a team or an athlete.
 The magazine sportswriter might take the same story of the running back with the damaged knee ligaments and follow that athlete through his surgery and rehabilitation, interviewing the running back as well as his wife, doctors, coaches, and agent.
 This stage of gathering information is the same for both newspaper and magazine sportswriters, the only difference is the timeline.
 A newspaper sportswriter may have only a few hours to conduct research and call around for comments, while the sportswriter for a magazine may have anywhere from several weeks to several months to compose the story.

 Free sample resumes and expert advice